 By the time it was completed almost 200 years later, (1173-1372) it tilted 5.5 degrees.
 Between 1993 and 2001 restoration work reduced its tilt to 3.97 degrees.

 You don’t need to dedicate all day to visit Pisa.
-You can enjoy this square just passing through, spend an hour or more exploring the square and its monuments.
+You can enjoy this square just by passing through, and spend an hour or more exploring the square and its monuments.

 If you wish to climb the bell tower, be sure to purchase your tickets in advance at a specific time slot.